panzerdragoonlegacy/website/DEVELOPMENT.md

 1. Install git (refer to setup instructions on git-scm.com)

 2. Install Docker (refer to setup instructions on docker.com).
 If you are using Windows 10 Home you will need to install the Docker Toolbox instead.
-With Docker Toolbox installed, run the following setup commands in the Docker QuickStart Terminal.

 3. Clone the git repository and change into it's directory: